-- Fill in weekend homepage editor/producer and weekday editor/homepage producer as needed.
-Duties include: leading newsroom staff, homepage story selection and placement, headline writing and lead story teasers, writing polls and sending breaking news banners.
+- Fill in as weekend homepage editor/producer and weekday editor/homepage producer as needed.
+Duties: lead/direct newsroom staff, select story placement on homepage, write headlines and teasers, write polls and send out breaking news banners.

 - Coordinate online coverage with CNN TV staff and online partners AOL and Sports Illustrated.

 - Strong ability to handle multiple tasks at once and under tight deadlines.